 With new data privacy laws popping up regularly to ensure websites and online businesses treat their users’ data ethically, it can be hard to keep up with definitions, regulations, and legislation.

-Data privacy refers to the proper use and processing of personal data by restoring control over their data to individuals.
+We can define data privacy as the proper use and processing of personal data by restoring control over their data to individuals.
 Simply put, data privacy enables individuals to decide and limit access to the use and sharing of their personal data.

 Protecting personal information ensures that the data is kept secure.
 This concept is where data privacy transitions to data security and protection.